 An orthodontic appointment with your child will also give you an opportunity to discuss your child’s lifestyle and oral hygiene habits.
 Thumb sucking is just one example of bad habits that can lead to dental problems in the future.
-It’s important to discuss these issues with your orthodontist so that your orthodontist can help formulate a specific plan for your child.
+It’s important to discuss these issues with your orthodontist so they can help formulate a specific plan for your child.

 Our orthodontist can also inform you of the best oral health practices for your child.
 With suggestions on how to brush and floss, you can get your child in the habit of practicing good oral hygiene at an early age.

 Part of having your child visit our office is helping them grow comfortable with a new environment.
-For some children, dental and orthodontist offices can seem intimidating, and it’s our goal, at Charleston Orthodontic Specialists to familiarize children with the treatment room, tools and staff so that they continue to look forward to their orthodontic appointments.
+For some children, dental and orthodontist offices can seem intimidating, and it’s our goal at Charleston Orthodontic Specialists to familiarize children with the treatment room, tools, and staff so they look forward to their orthodontic appointments instead of dreading them.

 During their first appointment, your child will receive a thorough examination to determine whether treatment is needed now or in the future.
 Photographs and x-rays may also be taken to begin an orthodontic record for your child.

 As they examine your child’s teeth, jaw, and bite alignment, your orthodontist will explain what they notice and keep track of any issues they find.
-If your child displays orthodontic problems that warrant treatment, our orthodontist will recommend the most efficient and financially sound course of action.
+If your child displays orthodontic problems that warrant treatment, we will recommend the most efficient and financially sound course of action.

 If it’s time for your child to make their first visit to our office, or if you’re looking for more information about the services we offer, call Charleston Orthodontic Specialists at 843-642-8100 to schedule an appointment.